neurotechuoft/neurostack/README.md

 To run the Neurostack client from the command line, use `python neurostack.py`.

-It takes two arguments:
+It takes three optional arguments:

 > `--address`: ip: port to run Neurostack client on.
-The default is localhost:8002.
+The default is localhost:8002.\
-`--server_address`: ip: port for Neurostack server to connect to.
+>`--server_address`: ip: port for Neurostack server to connect to.\
+>`--use_fake_data`: Use flag to generate fake data.

 Example Usage:

->`python neurostack.py --server_address localhost:8001 --address localhost:8002`
+>`python neurostack.py --server_address localhost:8001 --address localhost:8002 --use_fake_data`

 ### Training and making predictions